Rady MBA FAQs

 There is no minimum requirement; however, the average GMAT scores have been in the high 600s for the Full-Time MBA program.
 Details can be found in the class profile under your program of interest.
 GMAT scores may serve to balance lower undergraduate academic performance and are good predictors of how well students will do in the required core classes.
 GMAT scores in one sitting are evaluated, not averaged from multiple sittings.

 I’m a college senior.
 Am I eligible to apply to the MBA program?

 The Rady School welcomes applications from undergraduates who have excelled academically and personally and who can articulate their reasons for continuing directly to the MBA program.
 Undergraduate majors in science or engineering or technical disciplines are particularly relevant to the Rady School’s emphasis, but these are by no means the only majors we consider.
-Please contact the Rady MBA Admissions Office for more information.
+Please contact the Rady Graduate Admissions Office for more information.

 Does the Rady School accept students with advanced degrees?

 The Rady School welcomes applications from individuals who have already completed advanced study in science, engineering, medicine and technology.
 Deep knowledge of a scientific or technical field can, in combination with a rigorous MBA education focused on innovation, provide you with a launching pad for an exceptional career.
 Our student body, in both Full-Time and FlexMBA programs, includes unusually high numbers of people with advanced degrees.
-Please contact the Rady MBA Admissions Office.
+Please contact the Rady Graduate Admissions Office.

 Does the Rady School view military service as relevant work experience?

 Yes, the admissions team recognizes the valuable leadership skills that applicants with military service can bring to the Rady School.
 Members of the military and veterans are strongly encouraged to apply.
-If you are interested in speaking to a current student or alumni with a military background, this can be arranged through the Rady MBA Admissions Office.
+If you are interested in speaking to a current student or alumni with a military background, this can be arranged through the Rady Graduate Admissions Office.